Broadview Stormwater Facility gets naturalized

 Environmental Planning are champions of the natural environment striving to balance development with conservation.
 We ensure that rules and guidelines laid out in legislation, policy and regulations are understood and followed.
 We work with other County departments and external stakeholders to coordinate and provide environmental monitoring and assessment.
 Our lines of business include:

-Environmental Planning and Review - We provide comments and direction to help faciliate decision making so that development can occur while balancing effects on the natural environment.
+Environmental Planning and Review - We provide comments and direction to help facilitate decision making so that development can occur while balancing effects on the natural environment.
 This service is provided for both internal Strathcona County projects, as well as external developer and industry projects.

 Learn more about Prioritized Landscape Ecology Assessment.